Stay Tuned (film): Production

-In 1990, Jim Jennewein and Tom S. Parker wrote the entire story for the film, under the working title Terrorvision (not to be confused with TerrorVision), inspired by the idea of "The Evil Dead meets Monty Python".

-The script was purchased by Warner Bros. for $750,000.
+Jim Jennewein and Tom S. Parker were both working in advertising, with Parker working as a copywriter for Saatchi & Saatchi and Jennewein as an associate creative director at Speer, Young & Hollander, and sought to move into screenwriting with consulting help from Richard Siegel who was a copywriter at Bozell.
+The trio wrote a screenplay over the course of nine months during their free time and crafted Stay Tuned, about a depressed television addict who makes a deal with the Devil and is pulled into his TV set and encounters a series of TV themed nightmares.

+In April 1990, the script was purchased by Morgan Creek Entertainment and Warner Bros. for $750,000.
+The script marked the second creative effort for Jennewein and Parker after leaving advertising with the duo having previously published a parody magazine of the trade magazine Adweek titled Madweek.

 Tim Burton was originally chosen to be the director on account of his art and style, but left to direct Batman Returns.

 Robert Zemeckis, Joe Dante, and Joe Johnston were considered as potential choices to direct the film.
 Peter Hyams lobbied Morgan Creek for the opportunity to direct the film as he'd always wanted to make a film with Spielbergian elements and Morgan Creek hired him in Spring of 1991 to direct due to his enthusiasm for the film.
 Dan Aykroyd was initially considered for the role of Roy Knable, but due to the massive demands required by the production to create the various Hellivision environments it was decided to go with leads who were more affordable leading to the casting of John Ritter and Pam Dawber.
 Filming began in October 1991 at The Bridge Studios in Burnaby, British Columbia with additional filming taking place in Old Tucson Studios in Tucson, Arizona.

+Initially the Saturday Nite Dead section of the film featuring a sketch parodying Wayne's World called Duane's Underworld was supposed to feature Mike Myers and Dana Carvey of Wayne's World in a cameo appearance, but the two were heavily involved in the post-production and promotion of the movie Wayne's World and ultimately passed on appearing.